Grey Squirrel - Sciurus carolinensis

-A small population exists in the Lake District, they have been present for several years.
+A small population existed in the Lake District, they were present for several years but have not been seen for a couple of years.

 Siberian Chipmunk - Tamias sibiricus

 Commonly kept in zoos and as pets.
-Several small colonies have been founded all now eradicated, the last where they may still persist is in Berkshire although a trapping scheme was / is in place, but it is assumed they still persist in some sites.
+Several small colonies have been founded all now eradicated, the last where they may still persist is in Berkshire although a trapping scheme was / is in place, but it is assumed they still persist in some sites with occasional sightings.

 Raccoon - Procyon lotor